nvi-inc/fsl10/mgo-post-install.md

 run `visudo` then add at end:

     %operators      ALL=(oper) NOPASSWD: ALL
     %programmers    ALL=(prog) NOPASSWD: ALL
+    %programmers    ALL=(oper) NOPASSWD: ALL

-Then add each user to these groups:
+Then add each users to these groups, eg:

     adduser dhorsley programmers
     adduser dhorsley operators